Pronunciation: EYE so TRET i noyn

 What should I discuss with my healthcare provider before taking isotretinoin?

-For Women: Unless you have had your uterus and ovaries removed (total hysterectomy) or have been in menopause for at least 12 months in a row, you are considered to be of child-bearing potential.
-You must have a negative pregnancy test before you start taking isotretinoin, before each prescription is refilled, right after you take your last dose of isotretinoin, and again 30 days later.
+For Women: Unless you have had your uterus and ovaries removed (total hysterectomy) or have been in menopause for at least 12 months in a row, you are considered to be able to get pregnant.
+You must have 2 negative pregnancy tests before you start taking isotretinoin, before each prescription is refilled, right after you take your last dose of isotretinoin, and again 30 days later.
 All pregnancy testing is required by the iPLEDGE program.

 You must agree in writing to use two specific forms of birth control beginning 30 days before you start taking isotretinoin and ending 30 days after your last dose.
 Both a primary and a secondary form of birth control must be used together.

 - estrogen-containing birth control pills (not mini-pills); and